Detailed guides to painful problems, treatments & more

 Knee 2

-7. The brain is somewhat inept at precisely locating internal pain and sometimes experiences pain in a broad area around or near the cause.
-This is exactly the same phenomenon as heart attack pain felt mainly in the arm: the brain literally can’t figure out where the pain is coming from.
+6. The brain is somewhat inept at precisely locating internal pain and so sometimes we experience pain in a broad area around or near the cause, or even further afield.
+This is the same phenomenon as heart attack pain felt mainly in the arm: the brain just can’t figure out where the pain is coming from, and the arm pain is a bad “guess.”
 Patterns of referral from the musculoskeletal system are somewhat predictable, and most referred pain spreads away from the centre and the head (laterally, distally).
 By contrast, visceral referral is much more erratic.
-Notably, referred pain from the neck probably goes “up,” causing headaches.

 This phenomenon is probably one reason the IT band gets blamed for hip pain.
 The referred pain from the hip simply spread down the side of the thigh, where the IT band happens to be.